imsatyam/skillcheck/README.md

 # skillcheck
-Online Examination System created for practice with JSP, Servlet, Javascript and Netbeans
+Online Examination System created for practice with JSP, Servlet, Javascript, Oracle and Netbeans